kuberhealthy/minio-test/README.md

 # minio-test
 khcheck to create a minio bucket, create an object, then delete both

 This check requires three environment variables in the kube spec used to deploy it.
-A minio endpoint, and the access/secret (or user/pass).
+A minio API endpoint, and the access/secret (or user/pass).

 **Example yaml**